 The hut has all the equipment for cooking your own breakfast or dinner, with a kettle and tea & coffee, and a cool box for milk and butter.
 We have plenty of pots & pans and crockery & cutlery in the cupboard for self catering.
 The options for dinner are up to you – meat for the BBQ, or head to one of our very popular local pubs: The Trevor Arms in Glynde (5 min drive or 20 min walk) or The Ram Inn in Firle (5 mins drive or 25 min walk) or Lewes, Brighton or Eastbourne all within half an hour’s drive.

 Raised to enhance the view in the morning, the double bed has pristine White Company bedding and plenty of feather pillows to ensure a restful night.
-Electric lights enable reading after dark, and hot water bottles will mean no cold toes!
+Electric lights powered by a 12v battery enable reading after dark, and hot water bottles will mean no cold toes!
 Whether relaxing after adventuring on the South Downs Way or soaking up in the history of the Bloomsbury Group, we want to make sure your stay in the shepherds hut is a memorable one.

-We are proud producers of lamb, milk and beef, with a few (very free-range!) chickens at home to provide us with eggs.
+We are proud producers of lamb, milk and beef.
 All of which we aim to be able to provide any guests with if required.
-Locally sourced beer, water and juice will also be available.
+Locally sourced eggs, beer, water and juice will also be available.

 Outside the hut

 In order to make the most of the stunning location, there is a bench for enjoying the view and a table and chairs outside the hut and a BBQ for al-fresco dining.
 The hut is sheltered from the prevailing wind by a belt of ash & elm trees, without limiting the light or views.
 The hut is angled to make the most of the sunrise in the morning & view of the South Downs.